-In this article, we will give a comprehensive step-by-step guide and tips to get your chances to be admitted to Princeton University.
+In this article, we provide a step-by-step guide and practical tips for applying to Princeton University.

 Admissions Process at Princeton University